Spaghetti & Mandolino - home page / Our magazine / This is the story... of Gragnano pasta.

 This is the story... of Gragnano pasta.

-Gragnano, Campania, at the time of the Romans, already boasted an activity of grinding wheat with mills present along the banks of the Vernotico stream.
-In the 16th century, the corporation of “vermicellai” was established in Naples, among whom was also a pasta factory from Gragnano.
-After the famine in the Kingdom of Naples in the 17th century, pasta consumption increased, fundamental for its nutritional properties and low cost, due to the invention of bronze drawing.
+Gragnano, Campania, at the time of the Romans, already boasted a wheat milling activity with mills located along the banks of the Vernotico stream.
+In the 16th century, the "vermicellai" corporation was established in Naples, Campania, among which was also a pasta factory from Gragnano.
+After the famine in the Kingdom of Naples in the 17th century, the consumption of pasta increased, fundamental for its nutritional properties and low cost, due to the invention of bronze drawing.

-One important date to remember is July 12, 1845, the year in which Ferdinand II of Bourbon expressed the desire to feed his court with long pasta from Gragnano.
-Until that moment, dried pasta was considered food for the poor, as it could be preserved for a long time and the raw materials were easily available.
+An important date to remember is July 12, 1845, the year in which Ferdinand II of Bourbon expressed a desire to feed his court with long pasta from Gragnano.
+Until that moment, dried pasta was considered a food for the poor, as it could be stored for a long time and the raw materials were easily available.

-The beginning of the 19th century marked the peak of the milling industry in Gragnano, years in which Via Roma was renovated to be more functional for drying pasta.
+The beginning of the 1800s marked the peak of the milling industry in Gragnano, years in which Via Roma was redesigned to be more functional for the drying of food pasta.
 The paintings and photographs depicting the famous street during the drying of pasta are numerous and historically interesting.
-They portray the structures on which vermicelli or ziti dried, made of bamboo canes.
+They portray the structures on which vermicelli or ziti were dried, made of bamboo canes.

-In the 20th century, however, we see a regression in production due to the competitiveness of companies in northern Italy.
-Since then, the pasta factories of Gragnano with their artisanal pasta makers have focused on increasing the quality and variety of their products [discover all the formats of Gragnano pasta] and bringing excellence to your homes.
+In the 20th century, however, we saw a regression in production due to the competitiveness of companies from northern Italy.
+Since then, the Gragnano pasta factories with their artisanal pasta makers have focused on increasing the quality and variety of their products [discover all the formats of Gragnano pasta] and bringing excellence to your homes.

-Gragnano Pasta and Pacchetella: the 2 Ps of Taste
+1. Gragnano Pasta and Pacchetella: The 2 P's of Taste from Campania

-How can you resist trying this superb pasta with sauces of exquisite quality?
+How could you not try this superb pasta with sauces of exceptional quality?

-Pair Gragnano pasta with the Piennolo tomato from Mount Vesuvius DOP and a few fresh basil leaves!
+Pair Gragnano pasta with the Piennolo tomato from Vesuvio DOP and some fresh basil leaves!
 The best of Italian food.
 A simple, tasty, and easy-to-prepare dish.

 S&M - autoreS&M